-- Lack of privacy treatments to windows and balconies facing Philip Lane - Overlooking into 21 Philip Streets outdoor living area. - Highlight windows do not provide enough privacy. - Changes to 206, 207 and 305 bring internal areas of the apartment closer to 21 Philip which results in less separation and screening - The proposal is not considered to be substantially the same as that which was originally approved. - The modified development does not carry substantially the same environmental impacts and amenity impacts as the originally approved development with regard to traffic, parking, overshadowing and amenity impacts. - Increase garage and waste collection which will exacerbate disturbance to residents backing onto Philip Lane - The proposed amendments give rise to unacceptable loss of solar access to the principal private open space of no. 2B Gladstone Street - The developer continues to ignore the fundamental intent of the zoning area.
+- Visual and acoustic privacy impacts from the two additional units 101 and 102 - Lack of privacy treatments to windows and balconies facing Philip Lane - Overlooking into 21 Philip Streets outdoor living area. - Highlight windows do not provide enough privacy. - Changes to 206, 207 and 305 bring internal areas of the apartment closer to 21 Philip which results in less separation and screening - Increase in street traffic from the four additional residential units - Increase in noise and safety from resultant additional vehicle movements - The proposal is not considered to be substantially the same as that which was originally approved. - The modified development does not carry substantially the same environmental impacts and amenity impacts as the originally approved development with regard to traffic, parking, overshadowing and amenity impacts. - Increase garage and waste collection which will exacerbate disturbance to residents backing onto Philip Lane - Additional exceedance to the height of building elements is inconsistent with the circumstances in which development consent was originally accorded as they have no relation to providing equitable access to the development. - The proposed amendments give rise to unacceptable loss of solar access to the principal private open space of no. 2B Gladstone Street - The developer continues to ignore the fundamental intent of the zoning area.